greenelab/connectivity-search-manuscript/manuscript.md

 ](https://github.com/greenelab/connectivity-search-manuscript/raw/f98c3470a8bf8f40f5f6aed2794c6ea66b93b14b/content/media/rephetio/metagraph-and-features.png){#fig:rephetio width="100%" .white}

-Project Rephetio successfully predicted treatments, including those under investigation by clinical trail.
+Project Rephetio successfully predicted treatments, including those under investigation by clinical trial.
 However, two challenges limit the applicability of Rephetio.
 First, Rephetio required known labels (i.e. treatment status) to train a model.
 Hence, the approach cannot be applied to domains where training labels do not exist.
-Second, the DWPC metric used to assess connectivity is sensitive to node degree.
+Second, the degree-weighted path count (DWPC) metric used to assess connectivity is sensitive to node degree.
 The Rephetio approach was incapable of detecting whether a high DWPC score indicated meaningful connectivity above the level expected by the background network degrees.
 Here we develop Hetnet connectivity search, which defines a null distribution for DWPCs that accounts for degree and enables detecting meaningful hetnet connectivity without training labels.